mmessmore/hugo-barenotes/README.md

 Flags:
   -b, --browser string   Web browser to use
-      --config string    config file (default $HOME/.barenotes.yaml) -e, --editor string    Text editor to use
+      --config string    config file (default $HOME/.messynotes.yaml) -e, --editor string    Text editor to use
-  -h, --help             help for barenotes
+  -h, --help             help for messynotes
   -H, --hugo string      Hugo binary (default "hugo") -r, --root string      Root of hugo repository (default ".")

-Use "barenotes [command] --help" for more information about a command.
+Use "messynotes [command] --help" for more information about a command.
 ```

 ## External tools and config